scrabbletank/farhome-rules/monstermanual.md

 ***Claw.*** *Melee Attack:* 5 AP, 4/1/1/0/0</br>Deals a wound and 1 wound die.
 On crit add a wound die.

 ***Beak.*** *Maneuver*, *Melee Attack:* 8 AP, 2/3/1/0/0</br>Deals 2 wounds and 3 wound die.

+***Arcane Screech.*** *Maneuver*, *Special:* 7 AP, 1/1/3/0/0</br>The Owelbears screech dispels magical effects.
+If a creature is effected by a spell requiring concentration, or is concentrating themselves they make a concentration check.
+Otherwise roll a proficient die for every level of the spell that created the effect.
+On fail the spell ends.
 ___

 #### Dire Bear